Helicopter, police and ambulance search for swimmer missing on Waimakariri in Christchurch - NZ Herald

 A search is underway in Canterbury following reports a swimmer disappeared in the Waimakariri River earlier this evening.

+It is the second emergency water incident in Canterbury today after a young child died in a suspected drowning at a Christchurch pool.

-In a statement police said emergency services were notified at 7.10pm that a person had failed to surface after jumping into the river.
+In a statement police said emergency services were notified at 7.10pm that a person had failed to surface after jumping into the Waimakariri River.

 "A search and rescue operation is currently under way."